heyfoz/python-asl-detection/README.md

 tail -n 10 nohup.out
 ```

-With this data preprocessing approach, I was able to achieve 96% validation accuracy in 4 hours of training (10 epochs).
-Note that these results were achieved using a deprecated ImageDataGenerator for image augmentation, but the same image preprocessing and configurations can be applied.
-The following data
+Using this data preprocessing approach, over 97% validation accuracy and a loss value under .15 were achieved by the end of training.

 | Epoch | Accuracy | Loss   | Val_Accuracy | Val_Loss |
 |-------|----------|--------|--------------|----------|